seb-lx/sdpa/README.md

 where 𝑜𝑝𝑎, 𝑜𝑝𝑟 ... todo

 ## TODO
-- try to implement monotone framework and instanciated each analysis (LV, AE, ...) from this template.
+- try to implement monotone framework base class and instanciated/inherit each analysis (LV, AE, ...) from this template according to lecture.